isocb/docs/docs/00-overview/ai-anchor.md

 # AI CONTEXT ANCHOR

-This document defines HOW the AI should think and respond when assisting isocb.
+This document defines HOW the AI should think and respond when assisting isocb - Chris.

 ---